Creating a project

 Project Funding - Considerations

-When choosing your minimum funding target, think about how much you would need to carry out your project and deliver rewards.
+Your minimum should be set at £0 but when choosing your funding goal, think about how much you would need to carry out your project and deliver rewards.
 You need to make sure you raise enough money to complete your project as promised.
 There is no limit to the amount you can raise and projects often raise more than their funding target.

 When calculating how much you need to raise think about how much your rewards might set you back.
 You will need to prepare for the maximum costs you could possibly accrue and adjust your target accordingly.
 But remember, you only need to deliver your rewards if your project reaches its minimum and after you have received your funding.
 This means that the funds you receive will cover the cost of rewards.